 While applying for the Schengen visa you would be required to submit supporting documents, along with your passport.
 You can also meet the consulate, of your planned Schengen state, in person with a filled application form and all of the required documents.
 Irrespective of how have you applied for the visa, all applications are 'usually processed within three to ten working days'.

 It is mandatory to have a travel insurance to cover your trip to Schengen area.
 Once your visa is approved, to complete the procedure of visa, you would need to submit the document of your Schengen travel insurance.
 A Schengen travel insurance should cover you against any emergencies that arise when you are travelling to a Schengen country.
+If you are going to study you should have a student travel insurance for Schengen visa in place.

 We take pride in being among the top providers of travel insurance in India.
 With us you can get Schengen travel insurance policy that meets the requirements set out by the Schengen Visa member states.
 Click Reliancegeneral.co.in for a quote so that you can apply online today.